DylanHamme99/DylanHamme99.github.io/Bivariate/index.md

 <br>

 The first step to working with census data is downloading it.
-This was completed using R.
+This was completed using R using tidycensus